 Applicants must arrange to have their high schools send to the Office of Admissions a record of all work completed.
 Partial transcripts will be given consideration for early decisions.
 If the applicant's record clearly indicates satisfactory completion, notification of conditional acceptance will be made before high school graduation.
 Final high school transcripts showing a graduation date must be received prior to the first day of the semester in which the student is enrolled.

-Students with a high school grade point average below 2.00 (out of 4.00) or a composite ACT below 17 (or SAT critical-reading and math composite below 820), or transfer students with a transfer GPA below 2.00 (out of 4.00), are not eligible for regular admission, but may be admitted with conditions after review by the Admissions Committee.
+Students with a high school grade point average below 2.00 (out of 4.00) or a composite ACT below 17 (or SAT evidence based writing and reading and math composite below 920), or transfer students with a transfer GPA below 2.00 (out of 4.00), are not eligible for regular admission, but may be admitted with conditions after review by the Admissions Committee.

 Conditionally admitted students must meet the following requirements:

 - Conditionally admitted students shall not be admitted during the summer session.
 Students who place into conditional admission status based on placement testing in the summer term will have their start date deferred to the fall semester.

 - Conditionally admitted students are required to attend new student orientation; failure to do so will defer admittance to a subsequent semester.
 Transfer students may meet this requirement by attending a regular or transfer orientation or by completing the online orientation module for transfer students.

 - Conditionally admitted students shall be classified as having an undetermined major (CLASS, BCOE, BCHHS), a pre-major (STEM, CCAC) or an undeclared Business major (WCBA) designation, a status that shall remain until the student satisfies all requirements to exit the conditional admission classification.

 - During their first semester, conditionally admitted students must fulfill a contract with the Center for Student Progress, which includes meeting weekly with their coordinator and two times during the term with their academic advisor.